manuelasaez/FakesNews_webapp/README2.md

 ## Starting 🚀

-For using this tool you can enter to (xxxxxxx) or use the .exe file located in (xxxxx)
+For using this tool you can enter to (xxxxxxx)

 Take a look at **Deployment** for further information about how to deploy this tool.